 I offer a free initial consultation to help you decide if you would like to work with me.

 Further sessions are a full hour and are £45.00

 Type of session

 |Face to face counselling:||Yes|

-I offer various day, evening and Saturday afternoon appointments.
+I offer various day, evening and Saturday morning appointments.
 Please contact me for further information.

 Types of client